rssoftwareab/arrigo-support/docs/securitystatement.md

 The highlights from this paper are:

-- Arrigo Local only requires a single and unidirectional port 443 on the local IIS
+- Arrigo Local only requires an inbound port 443 when accessed from WAN
-- Arrigo users and accounts can be secured with MFA and SSO (release Q1, 2022)
+- Arrigo users and accounts can be secured with MFA and SSO (release Q1, 2022), this requires an outbound port 443
 - Arrigo.se is hosted on Azure and has a comprehensive access, support and backup policy
-- ArrigoConnect is an end-point secured and encrypted (TLS 1.2) connection
+- ArrigoConnect is an end-point secured and encrypted (TLS 1.2) connection, this requires an outbound port 443

 ## Dictionary